When two of the world’s leading archers took the field in the 2012 London Olympics, Ben Summers ’00 MBA recognized something on one of the bows.

 “I loved the MBA just because instead of just book learning and tests, it was a more hands-on education with projects that you work with other people,” he said.
 “That has translated over to working with the group of people I work with now.”

-The Master of Business Administration program at Lynchburg College consistently places among the top tier of MBAs in North America ranked by CEO Magazine.
+The Master of Business Administration program at University of Lynchburg consistently places among the top tier of MBAs in North America ranked by CEO Magazine.
 Learn more about the program, or attend an upcoming graduate information session.